Travel Packing Advice

 a pareo or sarong can be used as a dress or coverup but it also makes a great beach blanket,

 table cloth, privacy curtain, sun shade just to mention a few.
-Check out all of our double duty
+Check out all

 storage.
 Hard sided luggage is difficult (or impossible) to stow in a small space.
 You might even end up sleeping with it.